Complete Guide of Tirupati Balaji Temple

-Devoted to Sri Venkateswara, Tirumala Tirupati Temple is recognized as the second most visited shrine in the world and one of the top temple in South India.
-Nearly 50,000 to 100,000 pilgrims visit here daily.
+Devoted to Sri Venkateswara, Tirumala Tirupati Temple is recognized as the second most visited shrine in the world and one of the top temples in South India.
+Nearly 50,000 to 100,000 pilgrims visit Tirupati Balaji temple daily.
 Further, the count reaches as high as up to 500,000 during festivals and on special occasions.

-A stunning example of Dravidian architecture, this temple stands high on the Ventaka or Venkatachala Hill in Chittoor district of Andhra Pradesh.
+A stunning example of Dravidian architecture, the Tirupati temple stands high on the Ventaka or Venkatachala Hill in Chittoor district of Andhra Pradesh.
 Dwelling on the seventh peak of Tirupati Hill, Sri Venkateswara is also called as the ‘Lord of the Seven Hills’.

-The temple houses Tarigonda Vengamamba Annaprasadam complex which offers free meals to pilgrims, and two modern Queue complex buildings for organizing the rush.
+The Tirumala temple houses Tarigonda Vengamamba Annaprasadam complex which offers free meals to pilgrims.
+The sanctum sanctorum also has two modern Queue complex buildings for organizing the rush.
 Various pilgrim lodging sites and hair tonsure buildings can also be spotted within the premises.

-The temple is one of the eight Vishnu Swayambhu Kshetras and the last earthly Divya Desam.
-Thus, it becomes more important to pay homage to Lord Vishnu here and seek blessings from him.
+The Tirupati balaji temple is one of the eight Vishnu Swayambhu Kshetras and the last earthly Divya Desam.
+Thus, it becomes more important to go for Tirupati darshan, pay homage to Lord Vishnu and seek his blessings.

 History of Tirupati Balaji Temple

-Tirumala Temple in south India has a rich historical legacy associated with it.
-The rein of the temple has been transferred from one hand to another.
+Tirupati temple in South India has a rich historical legacy associated with it.
+The reins of the temple have been transferred from one hand to another.
 Various dynasties and rulers have presided over the shrine.
 The sequential order being that of the Pallavas, Cholas, Vijaynagar Pradhans, Golcondas, French, Nawab of Carnatic, East India Company, Mahants of Hathiramji Muth, TTD and AP State Endowments Dept.

-The first noted donation was made in 966 CE by Samavai, queen of the Pallava dynasty.
-She donated numerous jewels and two parcel of lands to be used as revenue generating resources for celebration of festivals.
+The first noted donation at the Tirupati Balaji temple India was made in 966 CE by Samavai, queen of the Pallava dynasty.
+She donated numerous jewels and two parcels of lands to be used as the revenue generating resources for the celebration of festivals.
 However, the temple became rich during the Vijayanagara Realm.
 The roof of the Ananda Nilayam was gilded because of the offerings presented by the Krishnadevaraya in the form of jewels and gold.

-Under the rule of East India Company in 19th century, the Balaji Temple was leased for auction to a tenant.
+Under the rule of East India Company in the 19th-century, the Balaji Temple was leased for auction to a tenant.
 The tenant was ordered to pay a fixed price to the Company by charging fees and collecting taxes for Sevas in Temple.
-The walls of the temple depict the tales of endowments and patronage of the dynasties which ruled it.
+The walls of the Tirupati Balaji temple depict the tales of endowments and patronage of the dynasties which ruled it.